 In 1ère and Terminale, there are nine groups preparing for the baccalaureate examination.
-English classes meet five hours per week and history/geography in English meet three hours per week.
+English literature classes meet five hours a week and history/geography in English three hours a week.

-More than 940 students currently follow ASEICA English and Humanities programs in one of the four collèges in Sophia Antipolis offering the Brevet International.
-After 3ème they will all transfer to the anglophone section of the international lycée at the CIV.
+More than 990 students currently follow ASEICA English and Humanities programs in one of the four collèges in the Sophia Antipolis area offering the Brevet International.
+After 3ème, students integrate the anglophone section of the international lycée at the CIV.

 It is important to understand that ASEICA functions within the French state educational system.
-Children entering the Anglophone sections at Niki de St. Phalle, Eganaude, César or the CIV will have 65% of their course content provided in French by the French Education Nationale.
-The remaining 35% will be provided in English by ASEICA teachers, although beginners in English may receive their English tuition from Education Nationale colleagues.
+Children entering the Anglophone sections at Niki de St. Phalle, Eganaude, César or the CoIV will have 65% of their course content provided in French by the French Education Nationale.
+The remaining 35% is provided in English by ASEICA teachers, although children may receive their English tuition from Education Nationale colleagues.

-The admissions policy into the Anglophone section is determined by Education Nationale.
+The admissions policy into the Anglophone section is defined by Education Nationale.

 Children coming directly from abroad who have recently arrived in the area and have never attended a French school are usually evaluated for entrance on the basis of a questionnaire and assessment of their past school record (the dossier).

 Children from the international sections of the two primary schools with Anglophone sections (École Élémentaire Sartoux and Trois Collines, Mougins) pass directly into the Anglophone program at one of the four colleges as long as they receive the agreement of the school's "Conseil des Maîtres" and follow the Inspection Académique registration process, just like the children who take the test.

 The choice of school, Niki de St Phalle, Éganaude, César or CIV, is determined by the Inspection Académique and depends on place of residence as well as the number of children from a particular catchment area who are accepted into the program.
 Having brothers or sisters in the section in one of the four collège is another criteria.

-Once you receive the results, it is compulsory to complete registration with the Collège allocated by the I.A. and also with ASEICA, the International Anglophone Section.
+It is compulsory to complete registration with the Collège allocated by the Académie de Nice and also with ASEICA, the International Anglophone Section.
+See International Section fees